Prom Night: Much later….

 “Not all the time, J.” he said, this time looking right at her, “But I do know what I enjoy doing.”
 He gave the knob switch on her side a twist.
 “Remember to keep this closed.
 I’ll be back in a few.”

 When he shut the door and she heard the lock click, she looked around, trying to decide where she would sit.
 She shook her head at the couch.

 Might be taking some bed bugs or fleas back with me from that.

 No telling what’s under that towel.
 Heck, no telling what the towel was used for, while I’m on the subject.

 Opting for the metal chair over by the card table, she pulled it around to be able to see the monitor full on.
-Before reaching for the remote she had left on the table, she pulled a Coke from the bucket and used a wipe and a tissue from her purse to thoroughly clean the top.
-She popped the tab and then delicately wiped around the opening.
-There were some paper cups in the dodgy-looking dispenser on a nearby wall; she opted to take her drink straight from the can.
-After opening a bag of chips, she sat back and switched on the monitor.
+Before reaching for the remote she had left on the table, she extracted a Coke from the ice in the bucket and used a wet wipe and a tissue from her purse to thoroughly clean the top.
+After popping the tab, she then delicately wiped around the opening.
+There were some paper cups in the dodgy-looking dispenser on a nearby wall; however, she opted to take her drink straight from the can.
+Digging into an opened bag of chips, she sat back and switched on the monitor.

 I’ll be looking at the back of his head, but at least I’ll get to see and hear him.

 Strains of background music and the muffled sounds of people in the audience filtered in through on the speakers in the room; she turned down the volume on that.

 Her phone buzzed in her back pocket.
 She pulled it out and grinned at Teddy hitting her up via text message.